 This Narrative Report provides information about Mansfield, including key issues affecting the Council and its accounts.
-It also provides a summary of the Council's financial position at 31 March 2017 and is structured as follows:
+It also provides a summary of the Council's financial position at 31 March 2018 and is structured as follows:

 - 1. An introduction to Mansfield and District - 2.
-Information about the Council - 3.
-The Council's Vision.
-Priorities and Outcomes in 2016/2017 - 4.
-The Financial Performance in 2016/2017 - 5.
+An introduction to Mansfield District Council - 3.
+The Council's Vision, Priorities and Outcomes in 2017/2018 - 4.
+The Financial Performance in 2017/2018 - 5.
 Looking Forward Budget pressures and efficiency plans for the future - 6.
+Governance - 7.
+Risk and Opportunity Management - 8.
 Explanation of the Financial Statements